jundalisay/sp/content/en/research/countries/us/mandate/section-4/chapter-22g.md

 description: ""
 c: "firebrick"
 icon: "US"
+heading: Chapter 22d
+weight: 40
 ---

 U.S. Coast Guard and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
 Congress should examine whether to return the Treasury’s former in-house law enforcement capabilities via the return of the United States Coast Guard and the Bureau of Alcohol, Tobacco, Firearms, and Explosives.

 Bringing these agencies back from the Department of Homeland Security and the Depart- ment of Justice, respectively, would allow Treasury, in the case of U.S. Coast Guard, to increase border security via a vigilance with respect to economic crimes (for example, drug smuggling and tax evasion).